eliasDow/homework/readme.md

 ## Assumptions
 - input date formats are in MM/DD/YYYY format
 - data resets to what's in input files on each run of server
+- CLI program takes a max of three input files (can be easily changed if needed)